-Remington Street Stormwater Improvements & Sewer Line Replacement (February-July 2020)
+Remington Street Stormwater Improvements & Sewer Line Replacement (February-August 2020)#

-An undersized stormwater system and aging sanitary mains will be replaced in Remington Street from Spring Park Drive to Prospect Road from February to July.
-This project will improve wastewater operations and drainage and flood protection in the neighborhood.
+An undersized stormwater system and aging sanitary mains were replaced in Remington Street from Spring Park Drive to Prospect Road from February to August 2020.
+The project improved wastewater operations and drainage and flood protection in the neighborhood.
 By providing a larger capacity stormwater connection from the Prospect/College intersection to Spring Creek, it also will reduce flooding issues at this major intersection.

-- Beginning in mid-February, existing storm drainage pipe will be replaced along three blocks of Remington Street (from Spring Park Drive to Prospect Road) with large diameter storm pipe and new inlets at the Stuart and Parker street intersections.
+- Beginning in mid-February, existing storm drainage pipe was replaced along three blocks of Remington Street (from Spring Park Drive to Prospect Road) with large diameter storm pipe and new inlets at the Stuart and Parker street intersections.

-- The sanitary sewer main will be replaced in the 1600 and 1800 blocks of Remington Street, and an additional parallel sanitary sewer main will be installed on the east side of the 1800 block of Remington Street.
+- The sanitary sewer main was replaced in the 1600 and 1800 blocks of Remington Street, and an additional parallel sanitary sewer main was installed on the east side of the 1800 block of Remington Street.

-- Construction will begin in the 1800 block of Remington Street and continue north.The road will be closed to vehicle traffic and parking along each block during active construction.
+- Construction began in the 1800 block of Remington Street and continued north.The road was closed to vehicle traffic and parking along each block during active construction.

-- The intersections of Remington Street and Prospect Road and Remington Street and Spring Park Drive will be open to east- and west-bound traffic during construction.
+- The intersections of Remington Street and Prospect Road and Remington Street and Spring Park Drive remained open to east- and west-bound traffic during construction.

-Alleys and sidewalks typically will remain open with temporary sidewalk closures when needed for safety.
-Residents will always have access to their homes but will not be able to park in front of their homes or in the driveways when the block is closed for construction.
-After the utilities work is complete on the block and a drivable surface has been installed, local access will be opened for residents to park in their driveways.
+Alleys and sidewalks typically remained open with temporary sidewalk closures when needed for safety.
+Residents had access to their homes but were not be able to park in front of their homes or in the driveways when the block was closed for construction.
+After utilities work was complete on the block and a drivable surface installed, local access was opened for residents to park in their driveways.

 WHAT TO EXPECT